-Whether you’re a seasoned home-based business owner or you want to work from home and don’t know where to start, you’re on the right site.
-On Working Naked® you’ll learn proven techniques to improve the way you work from home, including productivity tips, ways to save money, tips for improving your website, marketing and PR advice, how-to videos, useful product reviews, and more.
+Whether you’ve worked from home for years or you want to work from home and don’t know where to start, you’re on the right site.
+On Working Naked® you’ll learn proven techniques to improve the way you work from home, including productivity tips, ways to save money, tips for improving your website, home office design tips, how-to videos, useful product reviews, and more.

-As you learn about new home office products on the Bare Essentials page, check out photos of beautiful and functional home offices on the All Dressed Up page, and read other blog posts on this site, feel free to comment, give suggestions and join the Working Naked community.
+As you learn about new home office products on the Bare Essentials page, check out photos of beautiful and functional home offices on the All Dressed Up page, and enjoy other blog posts on this site.
+Feel free to comment, give suggestions, and join the Working Naked community.

 Lisa Kanarek is one of the nation’s leading home office experts and the author of five books, including Organize Your Home Office for Success and Working Naked: A guide to the bare essentials of home office life.
 She has been featured—as an author and in interviews—in hundreds of publications including The Wall Street Journal, The New York Times, Newsweek and Entrepreneur, and has shared her expertise on several national programs, including Good Morning America, CNN Financial News, and CNBC, among others.